The-Viper-One/ActiveDirectoryAttackTool/README.md

 # ActiveDirectoryAttackTool

-ActiveDirectoryAttackTool (ADAT) tool used to assist CTF players and Penetration testers with helpful commands to run against an Active Directory Domain Controller.
+ActiveDirectoryAttackTool (ADAT) tool is used to assist CTF players and Penetration testers with helpful commands to run against an Active Directory Domain Controller.
 This tool is best utilized using a set of known working credentials against the host.
 <br/>

 # Usage